 The following special benefits are provided for students taking courses at Sterling College:

-- 1. No tuition is charged to students over 65; and - 2.
+- 1. No tuition is charged for one course per semester to students over 60 years of age, as space is available. - 2.
 Reduced tuition is charged for a maximum of six (6) credits per semester for high school students.